 I'd do this in a software render mode, using various planes for material checks, textures and parallax, similar to Cortex Command I guess.
 For the excavated texture layer I'd highlight the top rim, and use hollow sphere decals for explosions to make things look nice.
 Tempted to go for 400x300 to lessen the claustrophobia.

 Amiga Workbench icons in 4+12 colours.
-The first 4 are mostly used for GUI widgets and can be safely changed without affecting the icons (though here I deliberately use some of the first 4 OS colors on the icons, like the select highlight and certain transparencies.).
-This way the OS can be recolored.
-The color values here are bit-plane collapsible, meaning, in 8 or 4 color mode the icons are still somewhat legible.
+The first 4 are mostly used for styling GUI widgets ("gadgets"?) and can be safely changed without affecting the icons (though here I deliberately use some of the first 4 OS colours on the icons, like the select highlight and certain transparencies).
+The colour values here are bit-plane collapsible, meaning, going down to 8 or 4 colour mode does not garble up the icons.